-The Interior Section consists of wiring for the interior/cab of the vehicle.
-This includes wiring for your headlight switch, turn signal switch, radio power, instrument panel.
-If using kit #10101 or #10103, your harness ignition switch wiring will be preterminated with the proper connector for a GM key on the column style ignition switch.
+The Interior Section consists of wiring for the interior of the vehicle.
+This includes wiring for your headlight switch, turn signal switch, radio power, & instrument panel.
+Your harness ignition switch wiring will be pre-terminated with the proper connector for a GM key on the column style ignition switch.